 Greenhouse gases emitted by the Abengoa biorefinery (Proposed Action) with grain-to-ethanol facility would mix and be stable in the atmosphere and would not result in any direct impacts to the Hugoton area.
 The emissions would pose no direct hazard to human health, such as from toxicity or asphyxiation, and any incremental climate change impacts attributable to the relatively small quantities of greenhouse gases the Abengoa biorefinery with grain-to-ethanol facility would emit would be too small to observe, either globally or in the Hugoton area.
-However, the greenhouse gases the Abengoa biorefinery with grain-to-ethanol facility would emit would add to past and future emissions from all other sources of U.S. and global greenhouse gas emissions, contributing to cumulative impacts on climate change, such as those described in Chapter 4, Section 4.2.1.3.2.
+However, the greenhouse gases the Abengoa biorefinery with grain-to-ethanol facility would emit sources of U.S. and global greenhouse gas emissions, contributing to cumulative impacts on climate change, such as those described in Chapter 4, Section 4.2.1.3.2.
 At present there is no methodology that would allow DOE to correlate greenhouse gas emissions from the Abengoa biorefinery with grain-to-ethanol facility to any specific climate change impact.

 Although the grain-to-ethanol facility would be a source of greenhouse gas emissions, the additional production of ethanol (biofuel) from the grain-to-ethanol facility would be beneficial to the overall greenhouse gas lifecycle because the ethanol would displace the use of fossil fuels.
-DOE evaluated these benefits based on an analysis using the Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation (GREET) Model (Wang et al. 2007a) of the grain-to-ethanol facility.
-The GREET Model for the grain-to-ethanol facility includes farming (direct fuel estimates for powering farming equipment, drying corn, irrigation, and other farming operations), harvesting, transporting the corn to the grain-to-ethanol facility, processing the corn into ethanol, transporting the fuel to stations, and using the fuel in vehicles.
+DOE evaluated these

 Because the grain-to-ethanol facility would be operating in parallel with the biorefinery under the Proposed Action, the reduction in greenhouse gas emissions resulting from the lifecycle analysis of the grain-to-ethanol facility would be in addition to the greenhouse gas emissions reduction based on the lifecycle analysis of the Proposed Action.
-As with the biorefinery under both the Proposed Action and Action Alternative presented in Chapter 4, Section 4.2, the GREET Model analysis of the grain-to-ethanol
+As with the biorefinery under both the Proposed Action and Action Alternative presented in Chapter 4, Section 4.2, the GREET Model analysis of the grain-to-ethanol facility was compared with the baseline scenario in which passenger vehicles utilized 100-percent conventional and/or reformulated gasoline.